-- product features, functionality and performance;
+- · product features, functionality and performance;

-- range of services offered;
+- · range of services offered;

 - level of customer service and satisfaction;

 - ease of integration and speed of implementation;

-- product price;
+- · product price;

 - cost of services offered;

-- results of services engagements;
+- · results of services engagements;

-- knowledge of the healthcare industry;
+- · knowledge of the healthcare industry;

+- training provided;

 - sales and marketing efforts; and

-- company reputation.
+- · company reputation.

+We believe that we compete favorably with our competitors on these factors.
 Our principal competitors in the acute care EHR market are Medical Information Technology, Inc. ("Meditech"), athenahealth, Inc., Cerner Corporation and MEDHOST, Inc. These companies compete with us directly in our target market of small and midsize hospitals.
 They offer products and systems that are comparable to our system and address the needs of hospitals in the markets we serve.